sebfisch/java-data/content/docs/background/patterns.md

 and because the compiler cannot detect that we have handled all cases.

 This concludes the background section.
-We are now ready to discuss [New Features](../../features) in Java 17.
+We are now ready to discuss [New Features](../../features) in Java.